udecode/plate/docs/docs/guides/SlatePlugins.md

 ## Props

-`SlatePlugins` props:
+`Plate` props:

 ### `id`

 - A unique id used to store the editor state by id.
-- Required if rendering multiple `SlatePlugins`.
+- Required if rendering multiple `Plate`.
 Optional otherwise.
 - Default is `'main'`.

 ### `children`